MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-apps-apis.md

 >
 > * The user type isn't included in the **getParticipantRole** API.
 > * Do not cache participant roles since the meeting organizer can change the roles any time.
-> * Currently, the `GetParticipant` API is only supported for distributions lists or rosters with less than 350 participants.
+> * The `GetParticipant` API is only supported for distributions lists or rosters with less than 350 participants.

 ### Query parameters